Understanding Sideswipe Collisions

 If your injuries don’t immediately meet any of the above tort exemption categories, the other driver’s insurance company may or may not contact you.
 If your injuries clearly meet a tort exemption, they may request your recorded statement to help them resolve their liability concerns.
 They will also ask for injury documentation to help determine your injury claim’s value.

 While your insurance company requires cooperation, you have no such requirement with a negligent driver’s insurance company.
-Either way, you should consider hiring an attorney to intervene with both insurance carriers on your behalf.
+Either way, you should consider hiring an automobile accident lawyer to intervene with both insurance carriers on your behalf.

 Do You Really Need an Attorney?